 Back homeFull StoryGalleryReadContact

-Elliptical bench series, Northwest Michigan
+Elliptical bench series

 The eye can tell when an ellipse is only pretending.
 These benches were set out from two foci using trammel points, then built to that geometry rather than approximated with tangent arcs.